 Pro-Cuts Pulls Bait-n-Switch on Rangers Fans

-Nothing makes me more angry than seeing a text message marketing campaign pull the old bait-n-switch on consumers.
-Don’t know what a text message marketing bait-n-switch is?
+Nothing makes me angrier than seeing a text message marketing campaign pull the old bait-n-switch on consumers.
+Don’t know what a text message marketing bait-and-switch is?
 Watch this video, or read the blog post about the last offender, Dazbog Coffee.

-Todays bait-n-switch offender is Pro-Cuts as seen at a Texas Rangers game.
+Today’s bait-and-switch offender is Pro-Cuts as seen at a Texas Rangers game.
 The campaign offered fans the chance to win 4 tickets behind home plate by texting Rangers to 37404.
-The bounce back message thanked fans for participating and offered a coupon to a Pro-Cuts hair salon.
+The bounce-back message thanked fans for participating and offered a coupon to a Pro-Cuts hair salon.
 No problems yet… until a week or so later after I receive an unsolicited text message from Pro-Cuts with another deal.
-Boom… the bait-n-switch.
+Boom… the bait-and-switch.

-This type of bait-n-switch tricks consumers into thinking they’re text messaging to enter a contest, where actually without knowing, they’re both entering the contest and signing up for future text message promotions.
+This type of bait-and-switch tricks consumers into thinking they’re text messaging to enter a contest when actually they’re both entering the contest and unknowingly signing up for future text message promotions.

 Want to run an SMS contest and avoid pulling the bait-n-switch on your customers?
 Learn how to properly use the SMS double opt-in method to run an SMS contest, while still growing your SMS subscribers by clicking here.